pylint-dev/pylint/doc/ide-integration.rst

  IDE integration
 =================

-To use Pylint with Emacs, see http://www.emacswiki.org/emacs/PythonProgrammingInEmacs#toc8
+To use Pylint with emacs, see http://www.emacswiki.org/emacs/PythonProgrammingInEmacs#toc8

-To use Pylint with Vim, see
+To use Pylint with vim, see
 http://www.vim.org/scripts/script.php?script_id=891

-To use Pylint with Eclipse, see http://pydev.org
+To use Pylint with eclipse, see http://pydev.org

-To use Pylint with Komodo_, see http://mateusz.loskot.net/2006/01/15/running-pylint-from-komodo/
+To use Pylint with komodo_, see http://mateusz.loskot.net/2006/01/15/running-pylint-from-komodo/

 To use Pylint with gedit_, see